grassedge/generate-plantuml-action/README.md

 ## License

-The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).
+The scripts and documentation in this project are released under the [MIT License](LICENSE).